renaromatos/renaromatos/README.md

 ### Hello there 👋

-I'm Renaro Santos, a software Engineering student from Brazil.
+I'm Renaro Matos, a software Engineering student from Brazil.
 Thanks you for visiting my github profile.

 You can also find me on: [LinkedIn](https://www.linkedin.com/in/renaro-matos-004b5119b/) or [Lattes](http://lattes.cnpq.br/5359329426940508)